Lipschitz-Based Robustness Certification Under Floating-Point Execution

-We implement our approach and empirically evaluate its performance (\cref{sec:eval}) over globally-robust~\cite{leino2021} networks: both established image benchmarks for Lipschitz-based robustness certification~\cite{tobler2025}, including MNIST and CIFAR-10) and, to assess how it scales beyond them, networks for a dense-native tabular task (HIGGS)---whose entire $500{,}000$-instance test set we certify, far beyond the reach of robustness verifiers~\cite{VNNCOMP2025}---and a many-class task (EMNIST).
+We implement our approach and empirically evaluate its performance (\cref{sec:eval}) over globally-robust~\cite{leino2021} networks: both established image benchmarks for Lipschitz-based robustness certification~\cite{tobler2025} (MNIST, Fashion-MNIST, and CIFAR-10) and, to assess how it scales beyond them, networks for a dense-native tabular task (HIGGS)---whose entire $500{,}000$-instance test set we certify, far beyond the reach of robustness verifiers~\cite{VNNCOMP2025}---and a many-class task (EMNIST).
 We show how floating-point accounting rules out the possibility of producing the kinds of misleading certifications (\cref{sec:cex}) we use to motivate our work.
 We also investigate the degree to which floating-point accounting degrades robustness certificates in practice, finding that robustness certification remains practical.
 We further characterise how this floating-point penalty scales, finding that where it is large---as for the high-dimensional CIFAR-10 images---it is governed by the certification task itself (the input radius relative to the certified perturbation) rather than by any intrinsic limitation of our floating-point accounting or the scale of the network; for the dense-native tabular and many-class tasks, where dense networks are the natural model, it remains small.
 Finally, we compare our pre-deployment hybrid certification method to the ERAN robustness verifier~\cite{ERAN}, showing that it generally achieves a comparable degree of precision while being many orders of magnitude more efficient.

 We formalise all of our results in the Rocq theorem prover~\cite{Coq} (version 8.20.1) on top of the LAProof library~\cite{LAProof}, a formalisation of standard floating-point linear-algebra error models~\cite{higham2002}\ifAnonymous; the proof scripts are provided as supplementary material. \Cref{app:rocq} maps each numbered result to its mechanised statement\fi.
 The only axioms our Rocq development introduces concern standard properties of matrix spectral norms, listed in full in \cref{app:axioms}.
 The executable certifier we use in our evaluation is a separate, unverified Python implementation; \cref{sec:eval} states the resulting trust boundary precisely.